MarcialRosales/concourse-workshop/realPipeline.md

   - we cannot reuse the tasks without copying and pasting it
   - we cannot test tasks in isolation

-> Best practice : In general, try and think in terms of small reusable tasks that perform a simple action with the inputs that they're given.
+> [Best practice #6](#bp): In general, try and think in terms of small reusable tasks that perform a simple action with the inputs that they're given.
 If a task ends up having too many inputs then it may be a smell that your task is doing too much.
 Similar to if a function in a program you were writing had a lot of parameters.
 In fact, that's a good way to think about tasks: they're functions that take inputs as parameters.
 Keeping them small and simple allows you to easily run them from your local machine.

 1. Refactor task into a new file called `tasks/build.yml`